 Place the pump or tubing intake within the well screened interval.

-Use very small diameter Teflon, Polyethylene or Polypropylene tubing and the smallest possible pump chamber volume to minimize the total volume of water pumped from the well and to reduce drawdown.
+Use very small diameter Teflon or other fluoropolymer, polyethylene or polypropylene tubing and the smallest possible pump chamber volume to minimize the total volume of water pumped from the well and to reduce drawdown.
 If samples will be collected for VOCs, do not use low-density polyethylene tubing.

 Select tubing that is thick enough to minimize oxygen transfer through the tubing walls while pumping.